HM2468/echogramlib/README.md

 2. If you want specific test : run commands "rspec + the path of test file  " on the terminal .
    For example:"rspec /home/ubuntu/environment/echogramlib/spec/controllers/users_controller_spec.rb"

+## Administrator Account
+1. Administrator account: echogramlib@gmail.com
+   password: echogram1234
+2. Administrator email to receive uploading request and administrator conforimation link
+   email: echogramlib@gmail.com
+   password: echogram2020
+   log in this email account and you can receive all uploading request.
+3. All images are stored in Google Cloud Drive, the same account as above. in the file named as gram_images.
+   You can log in to see the details.